Rumori Calcio Tallinn

 Rumori Calcio is an Estonian football club based in Tallinn.
 Founded in 2015, the club is best known for being an international football team for expatriates living in Tallinn.

 Since their founding, Rumori has had players of over 30 different nationalities play for the club.
-Rumori Calcio currently competes in the Western division of III liiga, and also has a reserve team that competes in IV liiga, managed by Gabriele Haddad, a former player of Rumori.
+Rumori Calcio currently competes in the North/West division of III liiga, and also has a reserve team that competes in IV liiga, managed by Gabriele Haddad, a former player of Rumori.

 History

 Rumori Calcio was founded on 17 March 2015 in Hiiu Pub in Nõmme by Italians Angelo Palmeri and Samuele De Pizzol, Georgians Archil Chochia and Erekle Dzotsenidze and Turk Yenal Turan with the aim of providing an international environment through football to foreigners living in Tallinn.

 The club first began playing in the Estonian non-league Rahvaliiga, but entered IV liiga in the following year.
 Rumori made their debut in the Estonian league system by playing at the artificial turf ground next to Kalevi Keskstaadion and finished the 2016 IV liiga North/West division season in third place, thus earning promotion to III liiga.
 The club played in III liiga North division from 2017 until their relegation in 2020, were again promoted from IV liiga in 2021 and have since then competed in the Western division of III liiga.

 In 2022, Rumori Calcio was featured in a BBC article introducing the Estonian Cup.